We are a community of intention. Get to know the Collective.

 New York, NY

-Peter (he/him) is the founder of WorkUrban, a design consultancy that partners with communities, individuals and institutions while engaging students toward leadership and empowerment.
-Peter is an Assistant Professor in the Department of Architecture at Cornell University.
+Peter is the founder of WorkUrban, a design consultancy that partners with communities, individuals and institutions while engaging students on a pathway toward leadership and empowerment through community engagement and participatory design.

 Sabea Evans